Hoka One One Speedgoat 2 Review Facts

 • Updated outsole design offering more durability and longevity

 • Great traction and multi-directional lugs

 • Re-designed upper features for breathability and protection

 • Extra midsole features for supreme comfort

 • Ample space for toe splay compared to the first version

 The Bottom Line

 Why the “Speedgoat”?!
 Karl Meltzer is an accomplished ultra-runner and race director of the “Speedgoat” 50k, a gnarly race at one of Utah’s most beautiful ski resorts.
 These signature shoes were appropriately named in honor of the legendary athlete and race, and I can totally envision myself gliding around the terrain at Snowbird (my old stomping grounds!) with ease in these shoes.

 The Speedgoat 2 is a finely crafted trail shoe that has taken Speedgoat version one advice to heart in order to tailor this shoe to dynamic distance trail running athletes.
-Reviewers agree that this shoe is light and surefooted during a race, which providing ample cushioning for the end of a long distance
+Reviewers agree that this shoe is light during a race while providing ample cushioning for the end of a long distance

 challenge.
 The redesigned outsole, beautifully engineered midsole, superior comfort, traction, and style make this new shoe a more stable and more foot-conforming one that will surely top the best-seller list.